 Beth Am combines elements of a rich Jewish heritage with the dynamic characteristics of Reform Judaism.
 This orientation is expressed in our liturgy, music, customs, educational philosophy, and approach to ritual expression.
-We offer a variety of Shabbat Services including Tots -n-Torah, Family Service with Junior Choir, an informal Kabbalat (early) Shabbat service, and Shabbat B’Yachad (a creative service for students in grades 4 through 7) .
+We offer a variety of Shabbat Services including Tots -n-Torah, Family Service with Junior Choir, and an informal Kabbalat (early) Shabbat service .
 Torah study and peer-led Shabbat morning services are held weekly.
 Our community celebrates birthdays and wedding anniversaries each month and enjoys regular musical Shabbat programs with our band and adult volunteer choir.

 Here, we recognize that Jewish education is a life-long pursuit, and we provide learning opportunities for all ages.
 Children from three months to five years are nurtured in the Temple Beth Torah School of Early Learning at Old York Road Temple-Beth Am.
 Formal Jewish studies begin in kindergarten at The Rabbi Harold B. and Elise Waintrup Religious School.
 Designed to be responsive to children with a wide range of abilities, our religious school provides an enriching atmosphere for spiritual, social, emotional and intellectual growth through Confirmation.
 Our Amanda Sham Resource Center for Children with Special Needs provides educational services to children with learning differences.
 Through this regionally acclaimed program, all children receive the support necessary to allow them to participate fully in our religious school.
 Our four youth groups for students in 2nd to 12th grade enrich our religious school experience and make up Beth Am Federation of Temple Youth (BAFTY).The Judy and Julian Weinstein Family Education Program provides parallel learning for adults and their children.
 Adults study through the Lincow Adult Education Institute and the annual Harry z”l and Evelyn Scholar-in-Residence program that brings nationally-known scholars and artists to our community.